 Bouquet of (Wild) Flowers (Identification)

 A bouquet of roses is such a Valentine’s cliche.
 Get your sweetheart a flower identification book instead.
 That way you can explore meadows together, learning about the wildflowers you spot.
 I use Popular Wildflowers of Coastal British Columbia and Vancouver Island by Neil Jennings for my local area.
-REI and Amazon both have lots of options for flower and plant ID guides.
+Look online or in your local outdoor store for options for flower and plant ID guides.

 Leave No Trace Tip: If you do head out to see wildflowers, keep Leave No Trace in mind.
 Stay on trails to avoid trampling flowers.
 Take a photo instead of picking them so others can enjoy them too.
 Wildflowers are fragile and some take years to produce a bloom.
 When you pick them or step on them, you can kill them.

 Sexy (Quick-Dry Hiking) Undies

 Lingerie is a traditional Valentine’s Day gift, right?
 Get them some sexy undies, but choose quick-drying ones perfect for hiking.
 They’ll probably get more wear out of them than something impractically silky or lacy you picked up at the mall.